tc39/proposal-type-annotations/README.md

 for developers.

-For example, the Deno runtime (a competitor to Node.js, written by the original creator Node.js) uses TypeScript as its primary source language.
+For example, the Deno runtime (a competitor to Node.js, written by the original creator of Node.js) uses TypeScript as its primary source language.
 Since Deno works with an up-to-date version of the v8 JavaScript engine, erasing TypeScript types is the only meaningful compilation step for Deno.
 If they didn't need to erase TypeScript types, Deno developers could use `.ts` files directly.